Bamyan Province: Ancient

+Medieval

 By the 7th century, when the Arabs first arrived, it was under the control of the Turk Shahis before being conquered in the name of Islam by the Saffarids in the 9th century.
 The Tang dynasty of China controlled large parts of the region during the reign of Emperor Taizong of Tang and Emperor Gaozong of Tang.
 The Tibetan Empire also extended its influence into the region.
 The region fell to the Ghaznavids followed by the Ghurids before the Mongol invasion in the 13th century.
 After the Mongol invasion, the area was ruled by Arghun Khan of Ilkhanate, later by the Timurids and Mughals.

 In 1709, when the Hotaki dynasty rose to power in Kandahar and defeated the Persian Safavids, Bamyan was under the Mughal Empire influence until Ahmad Shah Durrani made it become part of the Afghan Durrani Empire, which became what is now the modern state of Afghanistan.

+20th century

-During the 1980s Soviet-Afghan War, the Hazara rebel leader Abdul Ali Mazari began spreading influence.
-He founded the Hezbe Wahdat political party in 1989 and was killed by Taliban forces.
-By 1995, Bamyan province was under the control of the Taliban government.
-They were toppled by US-led forces in late 2001.
+In the 1980s, during the Soviet-Afghan War, the Hazara rebel leader Abdul Ali Mazari began a resistance movement against the Soviets in the region, Shura-e-Itifaq-e-Islami.
+In the early 1990s, there was an agreement to run Bamyan under a council of "local ethnic and political groups".

-Recent history

-After the formation of the Karzai administration, Bamyan became the focus of rebuilding.

-The remains of the Buddhist statues (destroyed by the Taliban) at Bamyan were included on the 2008 World Monuments Watch List of the 100 Most Endangered Sites by the World Monuments Fund.
-It is hoped that the listing will put continued national and international attention on the site as a whole (including, but not limited to, the statues) in order to ensure its long-term preservation, and to make certain that future restoration efforts maintain the authenticity of the site and that proper preservation practices are followed.
-Bamyan is also known as the capital of Daizangi and for its natural beauty.

-It is recognized as one of the safest provinces in the country, which has allowed for civil rebuilding.
-Bamyan served as the base of operations for the New Zealand peacekeeping force, a Provincial Reconstruction Team codenamed Task Group Crib, which was part of the network of Provincial Reconstruction Teams throughout Afghanistan.
+Later in the 1990s, the Taliban took control of the region and made their own government; one notable figure of this group was Mohammed Akbari, who effectively worked with the Taliban after meeting with one of their delegations in 1998 (and would later serve as an Afghan Parliament member in the 2000s).
+Some Hazaras allied with them.
+Bamyan was the main location for a rebellion against the Taliban, an alliance of armed Shiite groups named the Hizb-e Wahdat.
+This led to a struggle in the western province of Bamyan, Yakawlang, which was regarded by both sides as being key to control northern and central Afghanistan.